Reus injury blow for Borussia Dortmund

-Marco Reus will be sidelined for at least four weeks after suffering a muscle injury in Borussia Dortmund's DFB-Pokal loss to Werder Bremen on Tuesday.

-Lucien Favre's side were beaten 3-2 by the Bundesliga strugglers as Reus was forced off in the closing stages of a damaging evening for the visitors.
+Lucien Favre's side was beaten 3-2 by the Bundesliga strugglers as Reus was forced off in the closing stages of a damaging evening for the visitor.

-Dortmund tweeted on Wednesday to confirm their captain would not be fit to return to training until next month, ruling him out of the Champions League clash with Paris Saint-Germain on February 18.
+Dortmund tweeted to confirm its captain would not be fit to return to training until next month, ruling him out of the Champions League clash with Paris Saint-Germain on 18 February.

 "Captain Marco Reus contracted a muscle injury in the DFB-Pokal," the tweet read.